Your membership has expired

 Honda CR-V

 The incredibly popular CR-V is a practical and functional SUV.
 Its 1.5-liter turbo-four is mated to a CVT and delivers unobtrusive propulsion, but this combo feels underpowered at times.
 At 26 mpg overall, fuel economy has regressed.
 The CR-V’s ride is firm but absorbent, and handling is responsive and secure.
 The rear seat is generously sized and easy to get into.
-A relatively simple and boxy shape makes for ample cargo room.
+A relatively simple and boxy shape provides ample cargo room.
 The controls and infotainment system are user-friendly.
 BSW and RCTW aren’t available on the base LX.

 grey 2025 Subaru Crosstrek on white background